kergoth/dotfiles/zsh/plugins/autoenv/README.rst

 - project-specific environment variables
 - making millions

-You can also nest envs within eachother.
+You can also nest envs within each other.
 How awesome is that!?

-When executing, autoenv, will walk up the directories until the mount point and execute all ``.env`` files.
+When executing, autoenv, will walk up the directories until the mount point and execute all ``.env`` files beginning at the top.

 Usage
 -----